chesterbr/flickr_backup/README.md

 ## Caveats, Reporting Bugs and Contributing

 This isn't a really serious project (no tests, no CI, no release tagging), but just a script I wrote on a weekend.
 Because of that don't expect it to be highly maintained (in particular if I end up leaving Flickr), but [bug reports](https://github.com/chesterbr/flickr_backup/issues/new) and [contributions](https://github.com/chesterbr/flickr_backup/pulls) are welcome!

+It was tested on a Mac running Ruby 2.4.1, should have no issues on Linux and _probably_ on Windows (file management may play tricks) - [let me know](https://github.com/chesterbr/flickr_backup/issues/new) otherwise!

 All my projects are intended to be safe, welcoming spaces for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.